 Deadly droughts and an increased risk of disease are devastating the way of life for Honduran communities, most of which rely on farming for their livelihood.
 The fact that their crops are being utterly wrecked by a worsening climate forces them to choose between leaving their land or die, and the issue is bound to become more salient in the next few years.

 You can expect that, as this warming trend continues, life in regions closer to the Equator will become progressively untenable.
 The heat will be not only intolerable, but deadly.
 People will therefore move away from the Equator and inevitably start migrating towards the Arctic, where warming, though still an issue, will at least be manageable—for a while, anyway.
 Consider that, since the continental masses are currently located far more to the north than to the south, migration trends will be focused on the northern hemisphere.
-People will have no choice.
 As the 2018 Lancet Countdown on Health and Climate Change finds in an accompanying report,

 “Multiple cities will be uninhabitable and migration patterns will be far beyond those levels already creating pressure worldwide.”